Bylaws of The Annual Controlled Fusion Theory Conference Executive Committee

 This subcommittee shall have overall responsibility, subject to Executive Committee guidance, for the program of the Annual Conference, including:

-(1) Soliciting and selecting review papers subject to the skip-two-year rule described immediately below;
+(1) Soliciting and selecting invited review papers subject to the skip-two-year rule described immediately below;

-(2) Accepting or rejecting contributed papers based on the relevance of the subject matter, and selecting oral contributed papers from those submitted using the skip-two-year rule.
-The skip-two-year rule states that a speaker cannot be selected to give an oral presentation if he or she gave a review or contributed oral presentation at either of the previous two Annual Controlled Fusion Theory Conferences.
+(2) Accepting or rejecting contributed papers based on the relevance of the subject matter and selecting invited oral contributed papers from those submitted using the skip-two-year rule.
+The skip-two-year rule states that a speaker cannot be selected to give an invited oral presentation if he or she gave an invited review or invited oral presentation at either of the previous two Annual Controlled Fusion Theory Conferences.
 Exceptions to the skip-two-year rule can be made by 5/6 consent of the Program Committee, with the expectation that such consent would be given in only extraordinary circumstances,

 (3) Arranging the program, and